We have all heard the saying, “It’s not what you say, but how you say it that matters.”

 How You Can Use Word Choice To Improve Your Interactions With Customers

-There are many word swaps to consider working into your conversations.
-Consider the difference between “I can do that for you” and “I will make sure to do that for you”; between “I can help you out with that” and “I can absolutely help you out with that”; between “It’s been nice speaking with you” and “It’s been a pleasure speaking with you.”
-These ridiculously simple changes can make a world of difference for how the customer receives your service (even if they can’t quite place why).
+The findings of the study can easily be applied to any business’s customer service plan.
+Train your customer service representatives to understand the importance of phrasing.
+Encourage them to use more positive and open-ended statements.
+There are many substitutions to consider working into your conversations.
+Consider the difference between “I can do that for you” and “I will make sure to do that for you.”
+Try saying, “I will absolutely help you out with that,” instead of “I can help you out with that.”
+Or, change the words, “It’s been nice speaking with you” to “It’s been a pleasure speaking with you.”
+These unbelievably simple adjustments can make a world of difference in how your customers respond to the service you provide.

 It is true that most traditional customer service language training relies on the basics such as being polite (saying “please” and “thank you”) or requiring your staff to stick to a script.
 However, it is even more important to provide a personalized experience with appropriately and strategically chosen words.
 Companies that ignore the importance of word choice are only creating missed opportunities.
 Take the time to improve your interactions with customers by analyzing the conversations your staff has with them.
 A closer look at word choice can reveal the key to why conversations went unexpectedly wrong or right.

 If you do not have enough resources to handle customer service in-house for your business or not willing to make the investment in training and onboarding a new employee – outsourcing live chat support could be a great option.